-for more bread recipe: Try this Ube Pandesal with Cheese
+for more bread recipes: Try this Ube Pandesal with Cheese

 WHAT IS PANDESAL

-When you are vacationing in the Philippines, the chances of you hearing a manong (older man) , on his bike with a Pandesal basket on the back is 99.9 percent.
+When you are vacationing in the Philippines, the chances of you hearing a manong (older man), on his bike with a Pandesal basket on the back is 99.9 percent.
 This is just the way it is, a Filipino tradition in which most people eat Pandesal as breakfast.
-OR bakeries are selling Pandesal in the early dawn and usually the Pandesal supply is gone around 8 in the morning and then, it is baked again for afternoon snack at 3 PM.
+OR bakeries are selling Pandesal in the early dawn and usually, the Pandesal supply is gone around 8 in the morning, and then, it is baked again for an afternoon snack at 3 PM.

 I’ve tried out two recipes but they did not work out, so from those trial and error, I was able to come up with this this recipe that worked.

-It's fluffiness, the sweetness of this Pandesal is spot on.
+The fluffiness, the sweetness of this Pandesal is spot on.
 I am sharing it with you, guys!
-I believe that Filipino children raised in any part of the world should experience this Pandesal tradition....just like what I am doing now.
-So hop into the bandwagon and let's get baking.
-CHECK OUT THIS CINNAMON ROLLS TOO: MY FIRST SUCCESSFUL CINNAMON ROLLS WITH WALNUTS, HOW MUCH IT COST TO ENJOY CORON PALAWAN, PHILIPPINES.
+I believe that Filipino children raised in any part of the world should experience this Pandesal tradition….just like what I am doing now.
+So hop into the bandwagon and let’s get baking.
+CHECK OUT THESE CINNAMON ROLLS TOO: MY FIRST SUCCESSFUL CINNAMON ROLLS WITH WALNUTS, HOW MUCH DOES IT COST TO ENJOY CORON PALAWAN, PHILIPPINES.

 How to Make your Pandesal?

 There is no secret in making Pandesal.
 The ingredients are simple.
-It has to be fermented with yeast to achieve its fluffy bread dough and to make is sweet, there is a small amount of sugar added to the dough.
-It is then bake for 20 t0 25 minutes, sometimes even 15 to 20 minutes depending on your oven.
+It has to be fermented with yeast to achieve its fluffy bread dough and to make it sweet, there is a small amount of sugar added to the dough.
+It is then baked for 20 t0 25 minutes, sometimes even 15 to 20 minutes depending on your oven.

 Some websites used a bread machine to make their Pandesal just like this site right here, but I cannot guarantee if soft or fluffy, but you can try it just for kicks.